ayojava/VideoService/README.md

-There are currently two implementations of the service, one using the Play-Java API with Ebean persistence and the other one using the Play-Scala-API with Slick persistence.
+There are currently two implementations of the service, one using the Play-Java API with Ebean persistence and the other one using the Play-Scala API with Slick persistence.

 The third project is an external test client which requires that you first start a VideoServer and run the tests afterwards.